dstepanets/Fillit/README.md

 ## Algorithm

 Simple backtracking was enough for this exercise.
 First, we count tetriminos and create the smallest map on which this number of 4-square pieces could theoretically fit.
-Then place them one by one, trying all combinations, and returning to previouse piece if the current one doesn't fit anywhere.
+Then place them one by one, trying all combinations, and returning to the previous piece if the current one doesn't fit anywhere.

 Once we tried all pieces in all positions and haven't found the solution, we extend our map by one and start all over.